canonical/microceph/docs/explanation/replication.rst

 In this mode, the source cluster actively sends data updates (aka deltas or diffs) to the target cluster.
 The replication process is initiated and managed by the source cluster, ensuring changes are centrally propagated.
-This is easier to administer for simpler environments but can place higher resource demands on the primary cluster.
+This is easier to administer at smaller scale but can place higher resource demands on the primary cluster for larger clusters.

 Pull Replication:
 ~~~~~~~~~~~~~~~~~

 In this mode, the target cluster initiates and manages copying (or pulling) updates from the source.
 This model
 provide target sites the control over bandwidth and timing.
 It scales efficiently in large environments, although
-is slightly more complex.
+is slightly more complex to implement and administer.

 Replication Architectures
 -------------------------